Office of Grants and External Funding

 The Role of Grants at the Boston Public Schools

 Grants at the Boston Public Schools fund specific targeted initiatives, provide support to specific populations of students, and assure all students are receiving a high-quality and excellent education.Grant funds can be found at every school across the district, as well as in every central office department.
-The Office of Federal and State Grants with all schools and departments across the district to build high-quality programs to support all students.The Office of Federal and State Grants is a part of the Finance Department, along with the Budget Team.
+The Office of Grants and External Funding with all schools and departments across the district to build high-quality programs to support all students.The Office of Grants and External Funding is a part of the Finance Department, along with the Budget Team.
 Together, the Finance department works to strategically and compliantly build and manage a budget each year that best serves all students.
-For more information about the Budget Team or FY18 Budget Development, please see the Budget Team Website.
+For more information about the Budget Team or FY20 Budget Development, please see the Budget Team Website.

-The Office of Federal and State Grants manages grants from various funders, including Federal, State, Private, and *Other sources.
-In FY17, over $145 million dollars in grant awards were received by BPS.
-The Office of Federal and State Grants worked to manage these dollars, strategically allocate funding, comply with regulations, and assist Program Managers in spending down these dollars.* The category of Other Sources is defined by the commitment to funding part or all of a salary by a source external to BPS.In FY17, over $113 million in Federal Grants was received by the Boston Public Schools.
+The Office of Grants and External Funding manages grants from various funders, including Federal, State, local, Private, and *Other sources.
+In FY18, over $145 million dollars in grant awards were received by BPS.
+The Office of Grants and External Funding worked to manage these dollars, strategically allocate funding, comply with regulations, and assist Program Managers in spending down these dollars.* The category of Other Sources is defined by the commitment to funding part or all of a salary by a source external to BPS.In FY18, over $113 million in Federal Grants was received by the Boston Public Schools.
 Many Federal awards - including Title I, Title II, Title III, IDEA, and Perkins - flow from the Federal Government to the State, then to the Boston Public Schools.
 The majority of Federal grant dollars come from the major entitlement grants, or formula grants, determined by the demographics of Boston children.State grants often fund state strategic initiatives or are received as targeted supports from the state.Private grants come from a wide variety of funders and often support specific programs, research, or initiatives.
-While some private grant dollars are housed in the Office of Federal and State Grants, some private grant dollars are held in the Boston Educational Development Fund (BEDF), BPS' 501(c)3 fiscal partner.
+While some private grant dollars are housed in the Office of Grants and External Funding, some private grant dollars are held in the Boston Educational Development Fund (BEDF), BPS' 501(c)3 fiscal partner.